 Cynthia Catchings LCSW-S, CIMHP, EMDR

-Cynthia V. Catchings is a licensed clinical social worker, mental health consultant, and federal law enforcement agencies’ trainer.
+Cynthia V. Catchings is a licensed clinical social worker, mental health consultant, professor, and trainer for federal law enforcement agencies.
 Cynthia has over 15 years of experience in the mental health profession, and she has served in different professional capacities (psychotherapist, executive director, and educator).
-Cynthia is the Vice-president/President-elect of the NASW-DC Metro Chapter and the founder of the Women’s Emotional Wellness Centers in TX and the DC area.
-She is passionate about women’s mental health and the issues they experience while going through different life transitions.
-Her clinical work, advocacy, and volunteer service have focused on working with women and conducting mental health research in over 30 countries.
-Cynthia is an expert contributor to national publications including USA Today, The Chicago Tribune, Bustle, Teen Vogue, Ladders, Corporate Wellness Magazine, CBSNews, Yahoo, and other international periodicals.
-In her free time, she enjoys traveling, history, and spending time with her husband and two sons.
+Cynthia is the NASW-DC Metro Chapter President-Elect and the Women’s Emotional Wellness Centers founder in TX and DC area.
+She is passionate about women’s mental health, life transitions, and stress management.
+Her clinical work, advocacy, and volunteer service have focused on working with domestic violence survivors and conducting mental health research in over 30 countries.
+Cynthia is an expert contributor to national publications including USA Today, The Chicago Tribune, Bustle, Teen Vogue, HuffPost, Corporate Wellness Magazine, CBSNews, Yahoo, and other international periodicals.
+She enjoys traveling, history, and spending time with her husband and two sons in her free time.